Reconsideration requests and appeals

 After this period the decision can only be revisited by means of making a fresh submission, with normal tariff fees applying.
 Requests to reconsider cuts must be made within 42 calendar days of receipt of the cuts list.

-On receipt of a written request for reconsideration, the BBFC will ensure that the work, or the relevant parts of the work, are viewed by a Senior Examiner, the Assistant Director, Policy and Public Affairs (or, if unavailable, the Chief Assistant (Policy)), and the Director.
+On receipt of a written request for reconsideration, the BBFC will ensure that the work, or the relevant parts of the work, are viewed again, including by senior staff.
 The outcome of the reconsideration will be communicated to the submitting company within 10 working days (subject to print availability in the case of film works), provided there is no need to seek views from legal and/or other external advisers, in which case such views will be sought and considered as soon as is reasonably practicable.

 If a reconsideration results in a different outcome, the submitting company may be required to return paperwork previously issued by the BBFC before new paperwork can be issued.